confluentinc/operator-earlyaccess/production-secure-deploy/README.rst

 Production recommended secure setup
 ===================================

-Confluent strongly recommends these security mechanisms for a "Confluent Secure Deployment":
+Confluent recommends these security mechanisms for a production deployment:

 - Enable Kafka client authentication.
 Choose one of: